industrialfluff/autotracker-remastered/README.md

 ## Installation
 It's a set of scripts.
 Run them in your favorite IDE or console.
 Watch the song appear.
 Load it into OpenMPT. https://openmpt.org/  Edit it to your heart's content.
 Enjoy.

+## Configuration
+The config.txt file contains a path for each of the samples that will be used when randomly generating a song.
+Each item is parsed as JSON.

 ## Usage
 ```
 C:\Python27\python.exe autotracker.py